One Canada Square: Light usage

-The towers at Canary Wharf were evacuated as a precaution following the September 11 attacks on the World Trade Center and The Pentagon in the United States.

-There have been many news articles in recent years stating that the towers at Canary Wharf have been a target for terrorism.
-However, some of these plots have been denied by the government.
-One plot was confirmed on 4 April 2008, when a terror cell appeared at Woolwich Crown Court accused of targeting Canary Wharf.
-The men denied the charges, but were found guilty for planning attacks on the Canary Wharf skyscrapers.

 Community relations

 Television interference

 As the Canary Wharf Tower is the first skyscraper to be clad in stainless steel with metallised windows, this may have caused analog television reception interference for local people living in the area.
 In the case Patricia Hunter and others v.
 Canary Wharf Ltd.[1997], the House of Lords concluded there is no legal right to receive good television reception.
 Patricia Hunter and others lost the case because of a variety of reasons that included: